isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 **n.
 I am a vendor and I have already provided some services pursuant to the event or tourism-related contract.
 Must I provide a full refund if I receive a Notification for Relief?**

-* The Act does not mandate that service providers provide full refunds to consumers.
+* The Act does not mandate that vendors provide full refunds to the consumers.
 We encourage parties to discuss and work out an arrangement which is mutually acceptable.

 * If parties are unable to agree, either of you may make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
 It is possible that if you have provided services to the consumer (e.g. wedding photoshoot, deliveries) or incurred expenses for the purposes of the event (e.g. purchasing perishables), then an Assessor may determine that it is  just and equitable for only part of the deposit be restored or refunded.